bergmt2000/GettingAndCleaningData/README.md

-# GettingAndCleaningData README
-## Coursera Getting and Cleaning Data Course Project
+# Coursera Getting and Cleaning Data Course Project

 ## This project's purpose was to gather, manipulate, and summarize statistical data from an external source and generate a new tidy dataset for reuse.
 The data in this project is obtained from the UC Irvine - Machine Learning Group